conan-io/conan-package-tools/README.md

     ...

-If we inspect the local cache we can see that there are two binaries generated for out recipe, in this case the zlib recipe:
+If we inspect the local cache we can see that there are two binaries generated for our recipe, in this case the zlib recipe:

     $ conan search zlib/1.2.11@myuser/testing